pxflux/px-web/README.md

 exhibitionCopies: {
   /* we probably don't need this..
   Or maybe this is the place to store alterations to the Artwork.source.
-  Like other url, number of screens etc. */
+  Like other url, Number of screens etc. */
 }
 equipment: {
   visual: DisplayEquipment